 US sanctions spyware company and executives who targeted American journalists, government officials

-The Treasury Department says it has sanctioned two individuals and a Greece-based commercial spyware company headed by a former Israeli military officer that developed and distributed technology used to target U.S. government officials, journalists, an...
+The Treasury Department says it has sanctioned two people and a Greece-based commercial spyware company headed by a former Israeli military officer that developed and distributed technology used to target U.S. government officials, journalists and poli...

 Intellexa was created in 2019 by former Israeli military officer Tal Dilian.